Chapter 10 : ten.

 “Don’t ask,” I mutter, pouring water into two chipped mugs.
 Shrugging, Eoin pulls Juliette’s shoes off and (gently) manhandles her into the bed before flinging a blanket over her.
 She stirs, muttering quietly, her blonde hair a halo on the pillow surrounding her make-up smudged face.

-Picking up both mugs, I carry the tea to the bed and place them on the nightstand.
+Picking up both mugs, I carry the tea through to the bedroom and place them on the nightstand.
 Eoin follows me in, looking concerned.

 “Evie…” He opens his arms out wide and I walk straight into them, smushing my face into his chest.
 Crazy, unreliable Eoin.